delphicventurescode/PACOSPERANTO1__pacosperanto_repo__public/C1__AreThereOtherSimilarConLangs/A1__AboutMensasperanto/README.md

 # About Mensasperanto

-**Mensasperanto: A ConLang to Create a Community of People Interested In Mental Wellness and Spreading Evidence Based Information about it**
+**Mensasperanto: A ConLang to Create a Community of MensaPacoFarantoj**

+** (that is, People Interested In Mental Wellness and Spreading Evidence Based Information about it)**

 **Introduction and the Need for a Dedicated Wellness ConLang**